Skip to content

 Rsyslog

-As noted in Syslog Basics, there are two formats used for the syslog protocol.
+There are primarily two formats used for the syslog protocol.
 Users may configure either RFC-3164-based forwarding or RFC-5424-based forwarding from their rsyslog relays.

 RFC 3164 (default)